theiagen/Mid-Atlantic-Docker4PH-2025/exercises/exercise03.md

-# Exercise 02: Developing Custom Docker Images
+# Exercise 03: Building and Sharing a Custom Dockerfile

 1. Access your dev environment through GitPod:
     - Navigate to https://app.gitpod.io/